autowarefoundation/autoware-documentation/docs/tutorials/others/using-divided-map.md

   vehicle_model:=sample_vehicle_split sensor_model:=sample_sensor_kit
 ```

-For playing rosbag to simulate Autoware, please refer to the instruction in [the tutorial for rosbag replay simulation](https://autowarefoundation.github.io/autoware-documentation/main/tutorials/ad-hoc-simulation/rosbag-replay-simulation/).
+For playing rosbag to simulate Autoware, please refer to the instruction in [the demo for rosbag replay simulation](../../demos/rosbag-replay-simulation.md).

 ## Related links